aabbtree77/tensors/index.md

 \end{align}
 $$

 It holds for any row-vector $a^{i}$ and column-vector $b_{j}$.

-Verify now that this allows to shift sub and superscript indices while maintaining their type and the order within the type group.
+One can now see that this allows to shift sub and superscript indices while maintaining their type and the order within the type group.
+In other words, it is possible to have the index positioning freedom:

-This raises too many further questions, and it thus makes sense to abandon reductionism and treating tensors as matrices/operators.
+$$
+X{^i}{^j}{_k} = X{^i}{_k}{^j} = X{_k}{^i}{^j}\,?
+$$

+What kind of symmetry/restriction is that?
+It is neither tied to coordinate transformations, nor index symmetrization.

+This rushed reduction of tensors to matrices also obfuscates index contractions, and the basis always feels like an extra baggage.
 Instead, it is better to focus on specific tensors, spinors, and other primitives, list all their properties first, then attempt to compose, proceed bottom-up.
 Remarkably, this also leads to linear algebra and spectral analysis, thanks to Donn G. Shankland's ingenuity.

 ## Shankland's Tensor Algebras